trickstercache/trickster/docs/negative-caching.md

 Trickster supports negative caching of any status code >= 300 and < 600, on a per-Origin basis.
 In your Trickster configuration file, add the desired Negative Cache Map to the desired Origin config.
 The format of the Negative Cache Map is `status_code = ttl_in_secs` such as `404 = 30`.
 See the [example.conf](../cmd/trickster/conf/example.conf), or refer to the snippet below for more information.

-By default, the Negative Cache Map is empty.

 The Negative Cache Map must be an all-inclusive list of explicit status codes; there is currently no wildcard or status code range support for Negative Caching entries.
+By default, the Negative Cache Map is empty for all origin configs.

+For any response code handled by the Negative Cache, the response object's effective cache TTL is explicitly overridden to the value of that code's Negative Cache TTL, regardless of any response headers provided by the Origin concerning cacheability.
+All response headers are left in-tact and unmodified by Trickster's Negative Cache, such that Negative Caching is transparent to the client.
+Trickster currently does not insert any response headers or information indicating to downstream clients that the response was served from the Negative Cache.

 ## Example Negative Caching Config